 After a 3 hour train journey which involved engineering works, a stressed buffet steward who had run out of everything bar lukewarm coffee and whiskey miniatures by Swindon and feeling hideously out of place by not having our own stash of Carling at 8:30 am, we were only too ready to be transported back to the Golden Age of the Railway.

 As we entered the lobby we were struck by the gleaming Victorian splendour of the hotel lobby and took a moment to absorb some of the hotel’s history.

-The hotel has links to one of London’s raciest residents in Victorian times.
-In 1870 the notorious courtesan, Cora Pearl made a rare visit to London and booked into the hotel.
+The hotel has links to one of London’s most notorious residents in Victorian times.
+In 1870 the famous courtesan, Cora Pearl made a rare visit to London and booked into the hotel.
 The story goes that Cora, who entertained only the highest echelons of society, including, allegedly, royalty, had booked a suite but was promptly asked to leave when details of her ‘occupation’ became known.

-For the hotel’s 150th anniversary last year, the suite in which she was due to stay (The Cora Pearl Suite) was refurbished in partnership with historian Katie Hickman (also author of the book “Courtesans”).
-The suite features an amazing two foot high oil painting of Cora and contains such girlie delights as glass chandeliers, feather trimmed lamps and a very large dressing table.
+For the hotel’s 150th anniversary last year, the suite in which she was due to stay (The Cora Pearl Suite) was refurbished in partnership with historian Katie Hickman (also the author of the book “Courtesans”).
+The suite features an amazing two-foot high oil painting of Cora and contains such girlie delights as glass chandeliers, feather-trimmed lamps and a very large dressing table.

 I managed to remember to order a bottle of nicely dry Rosé whilst we ordered our lunch.

 To start we chose “Warm Crottin Goat’s Cheese Salad with Poached Pear, Radish and Glazed Beets”